 I also served on the mobile pre-conference organizing committee for many years and helped start the ICA mobile interest group.

 More broadly at ICA, I’ve served on the executive board nominating committee and I’ve organized pre-conferences on social media and marginality and Blue Skys on caregiving and academia.
 In the field, I’ve co-edited a special issue on social media and marginality and I am on the editorial boards of many journals including Journal of Computer-mediated Communication, Social Media + Society, Mobile Media & Communication, Journal of Broadcasting & Electronic Media, Communication Research Reports, and Global Perspectives: Communication and Media.
-I will be an associate editor of the Journal of Computer-mediated Communication beginning in August 2021.
+I have been an associate editor of the Journal of Computer-mediated Communication since August 2021.

 But I don’t only do service!
 My research focuses on how cultural values and norms influence technology use, typically tied to inequality, usually in Armenia and Azerbaijan.
 I am a mixed-methods researcher that draws on both post-positivist and interpretivist theorizing.
 I’ve attended every ICA conference since 2008, graduated from the University of California, Santa Barbara in 2011, and have been at the University of Washington since 2012.
 My CV is here.